Generic Name: ramucirumab (RA mue SIR ue mab)

 While using ramucirumab, you may need frequent blood or urine tests.
 Your blood pressure will need to be checked often.

 If you need surgery, tell the surgeon ahead of time that you are using ramucirumab.
-You may need to stop using the medicine for a short time.

 What happens if I miss a dose?